pruu-networking/ex-rcon/CODE_OF_CONDUCT.md

 # Code of Conduct

-The ExRCON code of conduct is derived from the Ruby code of conduct.
+The ExRcon code of conduct is derived from the Ruby code of conduct.
 Any violations of the code of conduct may be reported to Alexandre de Souza via [alexandre@aledsz.com.br](mailto:alexandre@aledsz.com.br):

 - Participants will be tolerant of opposing views.
 - Participants must ensure that their language and actions are free of personal attacks and disparaging personal remarks.